Marcus Garvey: Early career in Kingston: 1905–1909

-In 1905 he moved to Kingston, where he boarded in Smith Village, a working-class neighbourhood.
+In 1905 he moved to Kingston, where he boarded in Smith Village, a working-class neighborhood.
 In the city, he secured work with the printing division of the P.A.
 Benjamin Manufacturing Company.
 He rose quickly through the company ranks, becoming their first Afro-Jamaican foreman.
 His sister and mother, by this point estranged from his father, moved to join him in the city.
-In January 1907, Kingston was hit by an earthquake that reduced much of the city to rubble.
+In January 1907, Kingston was hit by a large earthquake that reduced much of the city to rubble.
 He, his mother, and his sister were left to sleep in the open for several months.
 In March 1908, his mother died.
-While in Kingston, Garvey converted to Catholicism.
+While in Kingston, Garvey converted to Roman Catholicism.

 Garvey became a trade unionist, vice president of the compositors' section of the Printers' Union, and took a leading role in the November 1908 print workers' strike.
 The strike was broken several weeks later and Garvey was sacked.
 Henceforth branded a troublemaker, Garvey was unable to find work in the private sector.
 He then found temporary employment with a government printer.
 As a result of these experiences, Garvey became increasingly angry at the inequalities present in Jamaican society.

 Garvey involved himself with the National Club, Jamaica's first nationalist organization, becoming its first assistant secretary in April 1910.
 The group campaigned to remove the Governor of Jamaica, Sydney Olivier, from office, and to end the migration of Indian "coolies", or indentured workers, to Jamaica, as they were seen as a source of economic competition by the established population.
 With fellow Club member Wilfred Domingo he published a pamphlet expressing the group's ideas, The Struggling Mass.
 In early 1910, Garvey began publishing a magazine, Garvey's Watchman—its name a reference to George William Gordon's The Watchman—although it lasted just three issues.
-He claimed it had a circulation of 3000, although this was likely an exaggeration.
+He claimed it had a circulation of 3,000, although this was likely an exaggeration.
 Garvey also enrolled in elocution lessons with the radical journalist Joseph Robert Love, coming to regard him as a mentor.
 With Garvey's enhanced skill at speaking in a Standard English manner, he entered several public-speaking competitions.